curator-wik/common-docs/update_package_structure.md

   Specifies the upgrade package format version.
 May be left empty or may contain "1.0".
 * `version` - file, required
   The version of the application or component that will result after applying this update package.
-Any string is valid as a version identifier as long as it uniquely identifies the release.
+Nearly any string is valid as a version identifier as long as it uniquely identifies the release.
+The null byte, newline, and '/' are illegal in version identifiers.
 * `prev-versions-inorder` - file, required
   This file lists all previous versions of the application or component that this update package supports updating from.
 The versions must be listed in the order they were